anatolio-deb/anyd/README.md

     hello = 'Hello'
 ```

-Use `@expose` decorator to expose your API to the client:
+Use `@expose` decorator to define an API endpoint for the client:

 ```python
 from sockets_framework import BaseServer, expose